The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Where We Stayed in Granada

-Our Airbnb in Granada was one of our favorite Airbnbs of all time: it was extremely clean, very modern with plenty of nice finishes, and had a private plunge pool inside the apartment–what’s not to love?
+Our Airbnb in Granada was one of our favorite Airbnbs of all time!
+It was extremely clean, very modern with plenty of nice finishes, and had a private plunge pool inside the apartment: what’s not to love?

 READ NEXT